Team building in the classroom: Which tools really work – from elementary school to secondary education

 3

-Six wooden blocks made of high-quality beech wood, a team crane, and 12 ropes: Without directly touching the blocks with their hands, the group must build a tower together.
-Each rope is in one hand – only by coordinated pulling can one block be placed on another.
+Six wooden blocks made of high-quality beech wood, a team crane, and 12 ropes: Without touching the blocks directly with their hands, the group must build a tower together.
+Each rope is held in one hand – only coordinated pulling places one block on top of another.

-Wonderfully metaphorical: the team's values pyramid – what values support our class, and how do we stack them?
-A strong introduction for class community projects.
+Wonderfully metaphorical use: The team's value pyramid – which values support our class, and how do we stack them?
+A strong start for class community projects.

 Promotes cooperation, coordination, and concentration